redhat-cop/casl-ansible/roles/openshift-applier/README.md

   - name: <definition_name>
     file: <file source>
     file_action: <apply|create> # Optional: Defaults to 'apply'
+    tags: # Optional: Tags can be left out - and only needed if `filter_tags` is used
+    - tag1
+    - tag2
 - object: <object_type>
   content:
   - name: <definition_name>